-Illegal drugs endanger the health and safety of members of higher education communities and imperil the integrity of the pursuit of learning.
+A new threat to higher education communities has emerged.
+Illegal drugs now endanger the health and safety of members of these communities and imperil the integrity of the pursuit of learning.
 The institutions of the University of North Carolina are not immune to this threat.
-Illegal drugs constitute such a serious problem nationwide that within the University system certain specific and uniform University policies are warranted.
+Illegal drugs now constitute such a serious problem nationwide that within the University system certain specific and uniform University policies are warranted.
 Success in combating the problem depends ultimately on the cooperative efforts of members of governing boards, students, faculty members, administrators and all other employees.
 Thus, it is on each campus of the University that a properly balanced program of educational efforts and punitive sanctions must be achieved.
 Accordingly, to support and assist the constituent institutions of the University of North Carolina in their continuing efforts to meet this threat, the Board of Governors adopts this policy.